Who is Russell Brunson and why should you listen to him? That’s what I’m going to tackle right now. Let’s jump in.

 Should you redesign your website?
 Should you do social media?
 Should you do Google ads?
 Should you do SEO?

 You get the point.
 The possibilities are endless.
-And that’s both a blessing and curse.
+And that’s both a blessing and a curse.

 These things are all distractions in the beginning.